ZiadElGendy/GUC-CMS-Enhancer/README.md

 ## What does it simply do ?

-It is a simple Chrome extension that add some necessary features to GUC CMS to make it easy to deal with it
+It is a simple browser extension that add some necessary features to GUC CMS to make it easy to deal with it

 ## Features